25 Online Editing Jobs for Freelancers

 Based in the UK, Quality Proofreading offers editing and proofreading services to businesses, academics, and students.
 They hire editors and proofreaders.

-Requirements: You must have at least three years of proofreading experience and an advanced degree from a leading US or UK university.
+Requirements: You must have at least three years of editing experience and an advanced degree from a leading US or UK university.

 Please visit their site for the full list of requirements.